Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 When I was given the machine I also got the manuals and a book.
 To today's eyes the manuals are distinctly amateurish, consisting of typed and annoted pages on photocopy paper.
 They also assume users are somewhat familiar with electronics and the concepts of digital logic.
 Much of it is beyond me!
 For 1979 though, when the electronic hobbyist was the main market for these micros, such documentation was not that unusual.

-The Challenger 1P a great little working unit to have.
-When I fired it up after years of inactivity I was amazed that it actually went at all!
+The Challengers are great little working units to have.
+When I fired it up the Challenger 1P after years of inactivity I was amazed that it actually went at all!
 Discovering that I actually had more than one working vintage computer got me started on collecting a few more.

 Want to know more about this micro?
 Google is your friend.